 #3: It’s NOT Your Job To Save/Rescue/Help Anyone But Yourself

 I have noticed that a lot of the BPD relationship books on the market are full of techniques, therapy and all this other stuff that you can use with your partner to help bring positive change.

-Unfortunately, as long as you’re someone that’s weak, passive, no back bone, no self-respect, nothing will ever help you succeed in dating a BPD.
-You’ll just continue to experience the issues that have driven you into despair.
+Unfortunately, as long as you’re someone that’s weak, passive, no back bone, no self-respect, nothing will ever help you succeed in dating someone with Borderline Personality Disorder.
+You’ll just continue to experience the same behavior that’s crushed your happiness.